sancons20/calendar-card-pro/README.md

 ### 🚀 How to Contribute

 Want to improve **Calendar Card Pro**?
-We welcome contributions of all kinds—whether it’s **fixing bugs, improving performance, or adding new features**!
+I welcome contributions of all kinds—whether it’s **fixing bugs, improving performance, or adding new features**!

 #### Getting Started